RedLion8399/RedLion8399/README.md

-# 💫 About Me:
+# 👋 Hi there!
+I'm Paul Jonas from Germany

-👋 Hi there!
-I'm Paul Jonas.
 I love coding in my free time and enjoy exploring new technologies.
-Currently, I'm in the 10th grade and passionate about learning and creating.
+Currently, I'm in the 11th grade and passionate about learning and creating new things.

 ![GitHub Streak staistics](https://github-readme-streak-stats.herokuapp.com/?user=RedLion8399&theme=dark&hide_border=false)